ncuskey/urban-train/README.md

 - Test with various zoom levels and feature densities
 - Use `getSALabelerStatus()` to check SA system status
 - Enable debug mode with `window.DEBUG = true` for detailed logging
+- Watch overlap counts in console for placement quality
+- Use `DEBUG_LABEL_BOXES = true` to visualize label bounding boxes

 ## License